jsinger67/parol/book/src/ParGrammar.md

 ### Terminal representation

-As of version 0.14.0 `parol` supports three different styles of terminal representations.
+As of version 0.14.0 `parol` supports three different styles of terminal representations, all of them being valid and allowed.

 * The legacy syntax (`"..."`).
 These terminals are treated as if they were regular expressions.
 * New single quoted string literals (`'..'`) are literal or raw strings.
 The user doesn't need to